CodeYourFuture/syllabus/docs/git/branches.md

 TODO: Image of commit history

-Since then, you've been pressing a button in GitHub Desktop called "Commit to main" to make a new commit.
+Since then, you've been pressing a button in GitHub Desktop called "Commit to main", or running `git commit`, to make a new commit.
 But what does that "to main" mean? main is called a _branch_, which is a list of commits.
 It turns out, you can have more than one branch, and they can share some commits if they want:

 TODO: Image of two divergent branches with shared history, highlighting which is shared and which is divergent.